-This resource takes students on an interactive trip of forests around the world, showcasing the effects of human activity throughout the years.
+This Google Earth voyage takes students on an interactive trip of forests around the world, showcasing the impacts of human activity throughout the years.

-The resource also provides information on deforestation, mitigation efforts, and supplemental links for further learning.
+The resource provides information on deforestation, land use change, mitigation efforts, and supplemental links for further learning.

 Students should be comfortable with technology and navigating Google Earth.

 Younger students can be guided through the trip as a whole class activity.

 Students should be familiar with vocabulary words like deforestation, fossil fuels, palm oil, and biodiversity.